HARIHARASUTHAN975/MindBridge_Training/Mini Project/Readme.md

 - The student data is stored in `student.txt`.
 - If no file exists, the system will create one upon saving records.
 - Data is loaded automatically when retrieving records.

+## How to Run

+To run the project, ensure you have Java installed and use a terminal or an IDE:

+1. **Using an IDE**:
+   - Open the project.
+   - Compile and run `StudentManagementSystem.java`.

+2. **Using the command line**:
+   - Navigate to the project folder.
+   - Compile all Java files:
+     ```sh
+     javac MiniProject/*.java
+     ```
+   - Execute the program:
+     ```sh
+     java MiniProject.StudentManagementSystem